top of page

 Cup Grip

 Cup grip places the forearm in a pronation position which is a harder position for our bicep (the main pulling muscle) to activate.
-We need really strong forearm and back muscles for this position.
+Not to mention we loss the thumb grip around the pole opposing the fingers in our cup grip.
+So we need really strong forearm and back muscles for this position.
 Which is why this grip can feel so challenging for many!
 But it does have its upsides; this grip maintains a neutral (non-rotated) position for the wrist, the shoulder isn’t placed into internal rotation unlike twisted grip and it is performed with a slightly bent arm which requires less shoulder range of motion than twisted grip.

 Twisted Grip

 Lastly, our twisted grip requires pronation of our forearm, and most importantly internal rotation of the shoulder.
-Twisted grip is discussed in more detail in these two blogs here and here.
+Twisted grip is discussed in more detail in this blog here.

-Because the arm is straight and in a closed pack position, our body can have a sense of feeling stronger than usual.
-However this grip can bring a fake sense of security and if we don’t engage our shoulder correctly in this position, we can risk serious shoulder injury.
+In twisted grip the arm is straight and in a closed pack position (flexion and internal rotation), which can give our body can have a sense of feeling stronger and more supported than usual.
+A lot of students report feeling more secure in this grip when starting.
+Or like they have more strength in this grip.
+However, this grip can bring a fake sense of security and if we aren’t strong in our stabilising muscles in this position (that our being placed in a lengthen positioned), we can risk shoulder injury.
+So moral of the story.. get strong and work towards feeling confident in all types of grips.

 FIGURE 15, 16 AND 17, AYESHA STRAIGHT, CUP AND TWISTED GRIP